scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.typ

 In a real implementation we'd usually want to define the instances on a companion object: the instance for `String` on the `JsonWriter` companion object (because we cannot define it on the `String` companion object) and the instance for `Person` on the `Person` companion object.
-I haven't done this here because I would need to redeclare `JsonWriter`, as a type and it's companion object must be declared at the same time.
+I haven't done this here because I would need to redeclare `JsonWriter`, as a type and its companion object must be declared at the same time.

 === Type Class Use

 A type class use is any functionality that requires a type class instance to work.
 In Scala this means any method that accepts instances of the type class as part of a using clause.